ASteinheiser/ts-real-time-online-game-template/README.md

 ## Dealing with the PostgreSQL DB

-`prisma generate` will generate the necessary TypeScript files during `dev`, `build`, etc., if you're using the monorepo commands.
+`pnpm generate:db-types` will run during `dev`, `build`, etc., if you're using the monorepo commands.

 However, if you change the DB schema via `apps/game-server/prisma/schema.prisma`, then you'll need to run:
 ```
 pnpm db:sync
 ```